 |Phylloscopus trochiloides viridanus (Blyth, 1843)|

 Description.
 Upper parts are lighter, less clean-green, more brownish-green than on plumbeitarsus.
-The light tips of upper wing median coverts form one wing bar, less contrast than on plumbeitarsus.
+The light tips of upper wing greater coverts form one wing bar, less contrast than on plumbeitarsus.

 |Phylloscopus trochiloides plumbeitarsus (Swinhoe, 1861)|

 Description.
 Upper parts are darker and more clean-green, less brownish-green than on viridanus.
 Light tips of upper wing median and lesser coverts form the two wing bars, first of them is more contrast than on viridanus.

 В.К.Рябицев. "Птицы Урала, Приуралья и Западной Сибири". Екатеринбург, Изд-во Уральского университета, 2000.
 Gavrilov E. I., Gavrilov A. E. "The Birds of Kazakhstan".
 Almaty, 2005. Э.И.Гаврилов. "Фауна и распространение птиц Казахстана". Алматы, 1999. А.Ф.Ковшарь "Певчие птицы". Алма-Ата, "Кайнар", 1983.